m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 <!--excerpt-->

-I'll start with the mathematical definition of constraints and then go over three solvers in the order I implemented them myself: Impulses with Projected Gauss-Seidel, Sequential Impulses, and Extended Position-Based Dynamics.
+I'll start with the mathematical definition of constraints and then go over three solvers in the order I implemented them myself: a somewhat abstract matrix-based method I call Impulses with Projected Gauss-Seidel, a simpler variant of it called Sequential Impulses, and finally a more sophisticated and modern yet also simpler method called Extended Position-Based Dynamics.

 ## What is a constraint?